bizlett/wedding-rsvp/README.md

 ### **Approach and Tools**

-I deployed my website early which meant I was able to test as I go.
-I also used Chrome dev tools to test after each change to ensure expectations met reality / intended application.
+I deployed my website early which meant I was able to test functionality and design as I go.
+I made regular use of the terminal in my dev environment to pick up and address issues.
+Pymongo threw useful WSGI error documents which were helpful in debugging.
+I also used Chrome dev tools to test after each change to ensure expectations met reality / intended application, in particular making use of the network tool to understand silent errors.

 Once I had the structure in place, I began testing across other devices.
 I checked features and formatting across an iPhone 7 and iPhone 10 as well as using dev tools and resizing the browser to check responsiveness.
 I also used a [free responsive test tool](http://responsivetesttool.com/).